 On November 13, 2014, Frequency adopted the 2014 Stock Incentive Plan (as amended from time to time,the "2014 Plan").
 All of Frequency's employees, officers, directors, and consultants were eligible to be granted options to purchase common shares, restricted stock units and restricted stock under the terms of the 2014 Plan.
 Frequency, reserved an aggregate of 424,853 shares of common stock for issuance under the 2014 Plan.
 The number of shares under the 2014 Plan subject to outstanding awards as of the effective date of the 2023 Plan that are subsequently canceled, forfeited or repurchased by the Company will be added to the shares reserved under the 2023 Plan.
-As of December 31, 2023, there were no shares of common stock available for future grants under the 2014 Plan and there were 36,455 shares subject to outstanding option awards under the 2014 Plan.
+As of December 31, 2023, there were no shares of common stock available for future grants under the 2014 Plan.